 • Protein 83 g

-If during this diet you want to drink, then you can use clean water to hydrate the body.
+If you feel thirsty during this diet, then you can consume clean water to hydrate the body.

-Video: Food and Disease.
-What can and can not be eaten with a heart attack
+Video: Food and disease.
+What you can and cannot eat during a heart attack

 In addition to a strict medication regimen and psychological assistance, the patient needs a mandatory diet after a heart attack.
 Food has a direct impact on the functioning of the digestive, nervous and cardiovascular systems.
-The body receives vitamins, minerals and substances to ensure normal functioning.
-If the food is unhealthy, difficult to digest, it will create an additional burden on the heart and lead to another heart attack.
+The body receives vitamins, microelements and substances to ensure normal functioning.
+If the food is harmful and difficult to digest, this will create additional stress on the heart and lead to another heart attack.

-Compliance with the diet is mandatory during the recovery period after a heart attack.
+Compliance with the diet is mandatory during the period of treatment for recovery after a heart attack.

 Dependence of nutrition on the stage of the disease

-Proper nutrition after myocardial infarction for men and women is compiled individually, taking into account the characteristics of the body, the degree of damage, individual intolerance to certain foods and the stage of the course of the disease.
+Proper nutrition after myocardial infarction for men and women is compiled individually, taking into account the characteristics of the body, the degree of damage, individual intolerance to certain foods and the stage of the disease.
 The diet differs markedly depending on.
-Some foods are strictly prohibited at the very beginning of rehabilitation, but they can be included at a later stage.
+Some products are strictly prohibited at the very beginning of rehabilitation, but they can be included at later stages.

 Therefore, the diet after a heart attack is divided into three stages:

-If you eat right during these periods, supplementing healthy foods in compliance with all other doctor's prescriptions, you will be able to speed up recovery processes and significantly increase the chances of effective rehabilitation.
+If you eat properly during these periods, supplementing with healthy foods and following all other doctor’s instructions, you will be able to speed up recovery processes and significantly increase the chances of effective rehabilitation.
 Let's consider each stage separately.

 Acute period

-These are the first days after the relief of an attack that happened in a person.
+These are the first days after the attack that occurred in a person has stopped.
 Food for patients is selected based on their current general condition.
-In some cases, you have to feed with a tube, introducing food in liquid form through special tubes.
-If the patient is able to chew on his own, then after a heart attack and stenting, the daily ration is divided into at least 6 servings.
+In some cases, you have to feed with a tube, introducing liquid food through special tubes.
+If the patient is able to chew independently, then after a heart attack and stenting, the daily diet is divided into at least 6 servings.
 Receptions should be frequent, but in small quantities.
-This will allow you not to overload the digestive tract.
+This will prevent overloading the gastrointestinal tract.

-During such a period, the patient's mobility is minimal, which is why low-calorie food is selected for women and men.
-This can include meat that lacks lard, simple soups in water, cereals and vegetables that have passed heat treatment extinguishing method.
-Before serving, all dishes must be crushed into a puree.
+During this period, the patient’s mobility is minimal, which is why low-calorie foods are selected for women and men.
+This can include meat that does not contain lard, simple soups with water, cereals and vegetables that have been heat treatment by extinguishing method.
+Before eating, all dishes must be crushed into a puree.
 This minimizes digestion time.
-The doctor will individually determine what can be eaten and which products must be discarded in the first days.
-But for all patients, the same rule applies:
+The doctor will individually determine what you can eat and what foods you need to avoid in the first days.
+But the same rule applies to all patients:

 • coffee;